 April 2020 Curriculum Club Newsletter

-*This article was first published in our Curriculum Club Newsletter.
-Not a member?
-It’s easy to join!
-Simply Visit our page: JOIN THE CURRICULUM CLUB and great articles about educating your kids will arrive in your inbox every month as well as a deeper look at our curriculum, upcoming holidays and Member’s Only exclusives!
+*This article was first published for our email list THE BUZZ If you’re not getting our weekly email it’s easy to sign up.
+Simply Visit our page: GET THE BUZZ and inspiring articles about educations will arrive in your inbox .
+You’ll also get a deeper look at our curriculum, upcoming holidays and announcements about the latest in Homeschool Holiday FREEBIES!

 Self Evaluation By Mrs. Crabtree

 At the Happy Hive I always felt it was important that because the kids were working on topics they chose, that they should be the ones to evaluate the quality of the learning that took place and decide if they were ready to move on.

 Each day I asked them simple things like: What was your favorite part of our learning activities today?
 Why?
 What would you do differently, Why?
 Sometimes they would tell me they wouldn’t do anything differently – that was important too!
 What made that day’s activities work so well?
 These conversations led to choosing their best piece of work for the week to display and why other work wouldn’t be on display.
 Often they put more effort into things they were passionate about, but eventually learned to balance the less favorable assignments.
 I always kept the conversations focused on the learner and what was important to them.
 Every assignment doesn’t have to be done to the highest standard, at least not in our house.
 Balance was also important.
 Let me explain.